0333 900 0101

 An outline of the entire operation is essential because one cannot simply unplug all the cables in the data centre and then take a few days to route them properly.
 Re-patching is carefully planned so as to eliminate (or at least minimise) downtimes; it can be scheduled outside office hours for the internal network, devised so as not to result in downtime for essential services that must be active 24/7 and so on.

-By and large, the cable tidy process then follows the outline we mentioned above: cables are labeled, segregated and bundled according to type and purpose.
+By and large, the cable tidy process then follows the outline we mentioned above: cables are labelled, segregated and bundled according to type and purpose.
 This is usually a good time to also perform a thorough audit of the cabling, equipment and expansion options because company growth usually outpaces not just the network itself, but also the internal records regarding the company network.

 However, it is important to stress that cable tidy procedures are a short-term solution that facilitates cable and equipment management but does not replace it.
 It is the first step towards adopting proper management techniques in a neglected network, but allowing the cabling to decay and periodically tidying it up is not efficient in the long run.